ijgnd/anki21__editor_add_hyperlink/src/config.md

-- `shortcut_insert_link` "Ctrl+Shift+H",
-- `shortcut_unlink`: "Ctrl+Shift+Alt+H",
-- `unlink_button_and_shortcut`: if true there is an unlink button and a shortcut.
-I rarely use this function and if I do I use the contextmenu.
-That's why I prefer to set this to "false" to save some space.
 - `contextmenu_show_transform_selected_url_to_hyperlink`: if true and if you have selected a valid url you'll see an additional context menu entry
 - `contextmenu_show_copy_url`(default "true"), `contextmenu_show_open_in_browser` (default "true"):